sarcophagus-org/quickstart-archaeologist/migration-guide.md

 ### CHAIN_IDS
 In your `.env` file, set `CHAIN_IDS` to the chain ids of the networks you would like to run on.
-For example, if you would like to run on ETH mainnet and ETH goerli, you would set `CHAIN_IDS="1,5"`.
+For example, if you would like to run on ETH mainnet, Polygon mainnet and ETH goerli, you would set `CHAIN_IDS="1,137,5"`.

 ### PROVIDER_URLS
 See the `.env.example` for the new formatting of provider URLs.